 Inventory Lab also lets us know the item’s current sales rank, category, size tier, and any prep needed, like poly bagging.
 We can also enter our buy cost, min/max price, and the supplier for each inventory item, so we can later generate reports to help us keep track of things like return on investment or the profitability of certain sources.

 2. Inventory Lab can limit the number of FBA warehouses we send out inventory to.

 As we start a batch in Inventory Lab, we can choose “Live” or “Private” for the “Workflow Type.”
 When the “Private” workflow is chosen, nothing is submitted to Amazon until the batch is completed.
-The “Private” workflow sometimes changes the final warehouse destination of some of the inventory items (so you’ll have to double check later that the right items are going to the right warehouses).
-The good news is that using “Private ” workflow almost always sends our inventory to fewer total fulfillment centers than if we had chosen the “Live” workflow or if we had listed our inventory directly in Seller Central.
+The “Private” workflow sometimes changes the final warehouse destination of some of the inventory items (so you’ll have to double-check later that the right items are going to the right warehouses).
+The good news is that using “Private ” workflow almost always sends our inventory to fewer total fulfilment centers than if we had chosen the “Live” workflow or if we had listed our inventory directly in Seller Central.
 Gone are the days of sending in 45 items to 8 different warehouses.
-Personally, we prefer to use the “Private” workflow when processing our inventory batches for this very reason.
+We prefer to use the “Private” workflow when processing our inventory batches for this very reason.

 3. Inventory Lab comes bundled with the Scoutify sourcing app.

 We can’t image sourcing for inventory without the using the Scoutify smartphone app when doing retail arbitrage.
 We can quickly scan the barcode of an item and have all the information we need at our fingertips to tell us if the item would be a good buy for resale.